How to Neutralize Muriatic Acid: The Useful Tips

 That’s why humans should not get exposed to them directly.

-This is also why protective clothing and gloves, and face shields are needed when applying muriatic acid.
-If the skin is exposed to the acid, here are some methods for neutralizing muriatic acid and preventing any worsening situation.
+This is also why protective clothing, gloves, and face shields are needed when applying muriatic acid.
+If the skin is exposed to the acid, here are some methods for neutralizing muriatic acid and preventing worsening.

 1. Using Disinfectant Soap

-The first thing you can do to stop the corrosive acid from damaging your skin is rinsed the infected area in the cold, running water.
+The first thing you can do to stop the corrosive acid from damaging your skin is to rinse the infected area in cold, running water.
 Then, use disinfectant soap to clean it up even more.

 After that, the pat dries the infected skin, wraps it with a sterile cotton bandage, and calls 911 or seeks medical help immediately.